Tenants' Rights: The Real Story

 to defend an ordinance that was likely still illegal.
 Bell Leasing

-decided that rather than pursuing its legal
+decided that rather than pursuing a legal

 fight against the new version, it would instead give up on doing